Planning to save money for your future? Have you been told to open an ISA? Not entirely sure what that is? Well, you’re in the right place.

 You get Cash ISAs as either a fixed rate (meaning the interest rate stays the same for a certain length of time) or a variable rate (which can go up or down).

-A fixed-rate Cash ISA gives you a higher interest rate than a variable rate, but you’ll have to lock your money away for between 1 and 5 years, that means you’ll be putting it in your ISA account and can’t touch it again — and the longer you lock your money away, the higher the interest rate you can get.
+A fixed-rate Cash ISA usually gives you a higher interest rate than a variable rate, but you’ll have to lock your money away for between 1 and 5 years, that means you’ll be putting it in your ISA account and can’t take it out for a while.
+Make sure you really don't need it before this time is up.

 Also known as an ‘Investment ISA’, a Stocks & Shares ISA lets you invest your money instead of saving it.
 You can invest in various stocks & shares, bonds, or funds to help your savings grow faster.